zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     = \frac{O(\bm{x}, \bm{\bm{y}})}{O(\bm{x}, \bm{\bm{y\_{vol}}})},
 $$

-which is just a fractional opacity.
+which is just fractional opacity.

 In practice, this means that we need to solve for the distance \\(y\\) given the value of optical depth \\(\tau\\):